The mathematics of Septoku

-{\it Proof}: Suppose the symbol 1 appears four or fewer times.
-By Theorems 1 and 2 each symbol must appear in a circle center, and in a corner (or once in the center, 19).
+\begin{proof} Suppose the symbol 1 appears four or fewer times.
+By Theorems~\ref{th:cc} and \ref{th:corner} each symbol must appear in a circle center, and in a corner (or once in the center, 19).
 If 1 occurs in a corner and one circle center, then this covers only two of the circles out of seven.
 There is no way the last two 1's can cover the remaining five circles, since one cell is in common with at most two circles.
-It remains a possibility that the 1 is in the center, cell 19.
-However it is not possible for the three other 1's to cover the remaining 6 circles we must have a 1 in cells 7, 24 and 27 (or rotational equivalents), but now we have two 1's in row 3$\rightarrow$29. \end{proof}
+If 1 is in the center, then to cover the remaining 6 circles we must have a 1 in cells 7, 24 and 27 (or rotational equivalents), but now we have two 1's in row 3$\rightarrow$29. \end{proof}

-If each symbol occurs 5 times this covers only 35 of the 37 board locations, so at least one symbol must occur more than 5 times.
-In fact there are only two possibilities: \begin{packed_enumerate} \item Six of the symbols appear 5 times, one symbol appears 7 times. \item Five of the symbols appear 5 times, two symbols appear 6 times. \end{packed_enumerate} We shall now see that both of these possibilities can occur.
+If each symbol occurs 5 times this covers only 35 of the 37 cells, so at least one symbol must occur more than 5 times.
+In fact there are only two possibilities: \begin{packed_enumerate} \item Five of the symbols appear 5 times, two symbols appear 6 times. \item Six of the symbols appear 5 times, one symbol appears 7 times. \end{packed_enumerate} We shall see that both of these possibilities can occur.

-{\bf Theorem 4}: Not counting reflections, rotations, and symbol permutations, there are only \textbf{six} valid Septoku boards.
+\begin{theorem} Not counting reflections, rotations, and permutations, there are only \textbf{six} valid Septoku boards.
 Counting reflections, rotations, and permutations as separate boards, there are $120,960 = 24\times 7!$ valid Septoku boards. \end{theorem}